The Basics: Overview

 Find out your test results.

-When you get screened, ask the doctor how you will find out the results.
+When you get screened, ask the doctor how you’ll find out the results.

 The kind of results you get can vary based on the type of test: